 • Outpatient administration of CARVYKTI is being explored in the CARTITUDE-2 and CARTITUDE-5 studies.1,2

-• CARTITUDE-2 (MMY2003) is a phase 2, multicohort, open-label study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.3-6
+• CARTITUDE-2 is a phase 2, open-label, multicohort, single-arm, multicenter study evaluating CARVYKTI in patients with multiple myeloma (MM) in various clinical settings.3-6

-• Cohort A is evaluating the efficacy and safety of CARVYKTI in 20 patients who had progressive MM after 1-3 prior lines of therapy and were refractory to lenalidomide.4
+• Cohort A evaluates patients with relapsed/refractory multiple myeloma (RRMM) who received 1-3 prior lines of therapy (LOTs) and are refractory to lenalidomide.4

 • One patient was treated in an outpatient setting in Cohort A.4